 Indeterminate plants are tall and sometimes leggy plants where the fruit will ripen at different times during the growing season.
 Staking this type calls for tall cages or guy-wire type support.
 If you have seen tomato plants as tall as houses, chances are those were indeterminate plants.
 This type is good for people that live in areas that have a long growing season, commercial growing, and for people that want fresh tomatoes throughout their growing period.

 Hybrid tomatoes are plants that have been specifically bred (cross-pollinated) by scientists to a certain specification to contain traits or characterizations.
 Like if a particular tomato is susceptible to blight but produces a lot of tomatoes, it may be cross-pollinated to a variety that is blight resistant, so then you have a prolific tomato that is disease resistant.
 If you save seeds from a hybrid variety and try to sprout them, they probably will not grow, most hybrid seeds are sterile and if they do grow they will not grow a plant like the one they came from.
-So if you want seed save do not buy hybrid plants.
+So if you want to seed save do not buy hybrid plants.
 Hybrids can be either determinate or indeterminate.

 Organic seeds/plants can be are either determinate or indeterminate, hybrid or heirloom.
 Being organic simply means that the plants that the seeds in the packet or starter plant came from were grown in accordance with certified organic standards.

-Now, within each category there are literally hundreds for varieties, some for sauce, some for slicing, some cherry size, some early producing, some grown for northern or southern climates, some with a lot of meat and less seeds, some with great flavor, some yellow, red or orange, some with stripes, some almost black, and so on….with so many to choose from it can be overwhelming.
+Now, within each category there are literally hundreds of varieties, some for sauce, some for slicing, some cherry size, some early producing, some grown for northern or southern climates, some with a lot of meat and less seeds, some with great flavor, some yellow, red or orange, some with stripes, some almost black, and so on….with so many to choose from it can be overwhelming.

 Last year when I was looking for a variety that has great flavor with a lot of meat (I like to put-up whole tomatoes and sauce) and that grows well in a northern zone and ones that I could save the seeds for the next years plantings, I found TomatoFest.com, a great tomato seed company in California that helped me find exactly the type I was looking.
 They have over 650 varieties of certified organic heirloom tomato seeds.
 Their germination rates were near 100%.
 Their website has a lot of interesting historical information on each seed type so choosing the right variety is made so much easier.
 Plus, with each order, they give you a free packet of tomatoes to try.